starknet-io/types-rs/README.md

 ## Crates

-This repository hosts three crates:
+This repository hosts two crates:

-- `stark-felt`: This crate provides the universal Felt (Field Element) type for Cairo and STARK proofs.

-- `starknet-types-core`: This crate focuses on Starknet types related to computation and execution, requiring performance and optimization for specific arithmetic and cryptographic operations.
+- `starknet-types-core`: This crate provides the universal Felt (Field Element) type for Cairo and STARK proofs.
+It also focuses on Starknet types related to computation and execution, requiring performance and optimization for specific arithmetic and cryptographic operations.

 - `starknet-types-rpc`: This crate deals with Starknet types used in RPC communication, serde, and transport.